accordproject/template-engine/README.md

 ### 4. Compilation

-Templates may be statically compiled to TypeScript programs, enforcing type-safety, ensuring that no unsafe "eval" is required at runtime, and easing integration into applications.
+Templates may be statically compiled to TypeScript programs, enforcing type-safety, ensuring that no unsafe code evaluation ("eval") is required at runtime, and easing integration into applications.

 > Note that templates may also be executed using an interpreter for more dynamic scenarios.